hakerdefo/hakerdefo.github.io/_posts/2021-01-13-how-to-use-ahadns.md

+---
+layout: post
+title: How to use AhaDNS?
+---

 ## What is AhaDNS?
 AhaDNS is a zero logging encrypted DNS server service supporting DNS over HTTPS (DoH) & DNS over TLS (DoT).
 AhaDNS servers do not log or save any personal DNS request data.
 AhaDNS servers automatically block Ads, Malware, Trackers, Viruses & Telemetry.
 AhaDNS is fully open source.
 AhaDNS is the brainchild of Fredrik Pettersson.
 Currently AhaDNS servers are located in Netherlands, India and U.S.A.